maelmoreau21/family-tree/README.md

 - Every successful save now drops a timestamped snapshot in `<data-dir>/backups`.
 Limit the rolling history with `TREE_BACKUP_LIMIT` (default: 50 files) or change the folder via `TREE_BACKUP_DIR`.
 - `TREE_PAYLOAD_LIMIT` controls the maximum request size accepted when saving (default: `25mb`).
 Bump it if your tree exceeds that size.
 - Snapshots are exposed over `/api/backups` (JSON list) and `/api/backups/<filename>` (raw download) so you can script exports or restore points.
+- Uploaded media is stored in `<repo>/uploads` (or `/app/uploads` inside Docker) and served from `/uploads/<filename>`.
+Mount that directory in production to keep assets across restarts.

+### Image Uploads

+- The builder’s **Images** panel now streams files to `POST /api/uploads` (5 MB limit, JPEG/PNG/WebP/GIF/SVG).
+- When you upload or paste an URL while editing a profile, the active image field is filled automatically and the card preview refreshes immediately.
+- The same uploader is available from the edit modal, so you can manage media without leaving the profile.
+- Clean up orphan files by pruning `<repo>/uploads` (or your mounted volume) as needed; the builder simply stores the absolute URL in the person data.

 ### Large Trees & Performance